bpolitiadis/vpoliteiadis/docs/IMAGE_OPTIMIZATION.md

 ### ✅ Do

-- Use Astro's Image component in `.astro` files
+- Use Astro's Image component in `.astro` files or `AImage` wrapper
 - Store source images in `src/assets/images/` or `public/images/`
 - Specify appropriate width/height attributes
 - Use meaningful alt text